-Policy & Consumer Guidance
+Policy and Consumer Guidance

 The Center responds to calls for help daily.
-They come from patients and family members at the bedside not sure what to do in a healthcare crisis.
-From organizations struggling to navigate healthcare needs for their clients.
-And from policymakers seeking background and guidance on delicate ethical matters to consider in formulating protocols, standards, executive orders, regulations and legislation.
+They come from patients and family members at the bedside unsure what to do in a health crisis; from organizations struggling to navigate healthcare needs for their clients; and from policy makers seeking background and guidance on delicate ethical matters to consider in formulating protocols, standards, executive orders, regulations and even legislation.

-This time-consuming work reflects our commitment to promote and protect the interests of those whose voices have not been heard or heeded, to education and to the equitable and just delivery of healthcare.
+This time-intensive work reflects our commitment to promote and protect the interests of those whose voices have not been heard or heeded, to education and to the equitable and just delivery of healthcare.